tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-certificate/index.rst

 * :guilabel:`Certificate name`: name of the
   :file:`.crt` certificate: **required**;

-* :guilabel:`Additional informations`: additional details stored
+* :guilabel:`Additional information`: additional details stored
   in the private key.
-These informations will help with identifying the origin of the WAPT package: **optional**;
+This information will help with identifying the origin of the WAPT package: **optional**;

 For a fresh install, you can follow the screenshot below.